nickc1/nickc1.github.io/about.md

 permalink: /about/
 ---

 I am a Data, python, and open source enthusiast.
-I currently work as research technichian at UNC-Wilmington.
+I currently work as a research technician at UNC Wilmington.
 Some of the things I am working on are:

 ### [BuoyPy](https://github.com/NickC1/buoypy)